0xd4d/JitDasm/README.md

 - Generic methods and methods in generic types can't be disassembled.
 It's possibly a DAC API limitation.
 Try `--heap-search` to find instantiated generic types on the heap.
 - IL <-> native IP mapping that JitDasm gets from the CLR isn't always accurate so some source code statements aren't shown, especially in optimized methods.
 This gets worse if there are a lot of inlined methods.
-- `-l` calls `PrepareMethod()` to jit methods in the loaded module.
-The jitted code isn't always identical to the code the jitter generates if the method is actually called at runtime, especially if it's .NET Framework.
+- .NET Framework: `-l` calls `PrepareMethod()` to jit methods in the loaded module.
+The jitted code isn't always identical to the code the jitter generates if the method is actually called at runtime.
 See [coreclr's pmi.cs](https://github.com/dotnet/jitutils/blob/master/src/pmi/pmi.cs#L28) for more info.
 You can create a test app that calls the methods at runtime and then use the `-p` or `-pn` JitDasm command line options to disassemble the code.

 # Help message (`jitdasm -h`)